|

 Information on

-Birth Midwives taken from Wikipedia
+(birth) midwives taken from Wikipedia

-also acknowledge that there are long-term ramifications
+are also well aware that there are long-term ramifications

 to how a person enters our world